shawnkoru/skanner-DR-test/horizon-cli/README.md

 -   **Deep Research**: Kicks off the process with an in-depth research phase on the user-specified topic.
 -   **STEEPV Agent System**: Deploys six specialized agents, one for each STEEPV category, to analyze the research from different perspectives.
--   **Signal Detection**: Each agent scans for emerging signals, trends, and drivers of change within its domain.
+-   **Signal Detection**: Each agent scans for emerging signals, trends, and drivers of change within its domain (optional offline mode).
 -   **Automated Reporting**: Generates two output files:
     -   A Markdown file (`.md`) containing the initial deep research.
     -   A JSON file (`.json`) containing the structured results of the horizon scan, categorized by STEEPV domain.

+> NOTE: Web search now targets Parallel's `v1beta/search` endpoint (fields: `objective`, `search_queries`, etc.) with a temporary legacy fallback.

 ## Installation